 - To maintain a Fellow status the individual must complete their CIPR CPD each year (unless retired).

-Nominations will be reviewed midday, on the following days this year:
+Nominations will be reviewed midday, on four dates in 2023.

 Nominations will need to be received two working days before the review date to be considered.
 Nominations received after this will be reviewed the following quarter.

 Proposers complete the Fellowship nomination form on behalf of the nominee including a statement of experience and commitment to the profession including leadership.
 Proposers may download examples (PDF) of the types of qualities a statement might include.

 The nominee should demonstrate that they have made a significant contribution to the Institute/development of the public relations profession.
 He/she is invited to provide an additional career statement to back up and enhance the nominator's statements.

 - Members can self-nominate to become a fellow

 - They will need to include 5 signatures from CIPR members to support their nomination